Aliases for SFPQ Gene

 GeneCards Summary for SFPQ Gene

 SFPQ (Splicing Factor Proline/Glutamine-Rich) is a Protein Coding gene.
-Diseases associated with SFPQ include translocation renal cell carcinoma and adrenal neuroblastoma.
-Among its related pathways are Signaling by PTK6 and Signaling by GPCR.
+Diseases associated with SFPQ include Translocation Renal Cell Carcinoma and Adrenal Neuroblastoma.
+Among its related pathways are Signaling by PTK6 and mRNA Splicing - Major Pathway.
 GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is NONO.

 UniProtKB/Swiss-Prot for SFPQ Gene